 Weaknesses:

-- Performance degrades under scale; requires optimization and refactoring
+- Performance degrades under scale without optimization and refactoring

 - Hiring pool shrinking; Ruby's popularity has declined